It’s a pretty simple message: “Stop buying things and start doing things.”

-I do know that it is far easier to find things to buy and add than find things to leave behind or get rid of.
+I do know that it is far easier to find things to buy and add than find things to eliminate or to get rid of everything.

-Every long term traveler, whether they are backpacking around the world, thru-hiking the Appalachian Trail, or overlanding across the African continent, has that story of all the stuff they brought but didn’t need or use.
+Every long term traveler, whether they are backpacking around the world, thru-hiking the Appalachian Trail, or overlanding across South America, has that story of all the stuff they brought but didn’t need or use.

 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” — Antoine de Saint-Exupery

 Sometimes it is best to just put the endless preparation and purchases behind you and start getting out there and creating memories.
 That is the secret to living a remarkable life and having a story worth telling.

 What do you think?
 Do you feel that consumer culture has consumed your hobbies?
 How have your own purchases either enhanced or detracted from your experiences?
 How do you balance the purchasing of things, with getting out there and doing things?

 - Kazakhstan Food: Exploring Some of its Most Delicious Dishes - August 7, 2023

 - A Self-Guided Tour of Kennedy Space Center: 1-Day Itinerary - August 2, 2022

 - Fairfield by Marriott Medellin Sabaneta: Affordable and Upscale - July 25, 2022

 - One of the Coolest Places to Stay in Clarksdale MS: Travelers Hotel - June 14, 2022